gcallah/BookReviews/gray.md

 for him to make a contribution by pointing out that we now spell "Black" with a capital "B"?
 These are not "steps in the right direction": they are steps by which the privileged hope to conceal the fact they are not actually doing anything substantive at all for the underprivileged.

-"Human beings can never be wholly self-defined."
-(109)

-"Human beings repress their awareness of death by identifying themselves with a supposedly timeless idea or belief..."
-(147).
-Is Gray really unaware of the tradition of _Memento Mori_ practiced in Christianity, or the countless skulls found in Indian and Tibetan art?

 ## Conclusion: The Meaning(lessness) of Life